AkshayPatel03/home-lab-for-cybersecurity/README.md

 ## Introduction

-This project provides a detailed guide to set up a home lab for cybersecurity practice.
+Welcome to my home lab setup!
+This project demonstrates my proficiency in creating and utilizing a secure environment for practicing various cybersecurity techniques.
+I use this lab to explore different tools, perform penetration testing, and continuously enhance my cybersecurity skills.
 The lab will include VirtualBox, Windows 10, Metasploitable, and Kali Linux.
-By following these steps, you'll create a safe environment to test and enhance your cybersecurity skills.

 ## Requirements